Perwollnt/fake-discord-links/README.md

 All the fake discord links i found...
-If u want to pentest some websites (:
+Some might be broken

 - https://discordgiftss.com/
 - https://discorcl.click/